Libensemble/libensemble/docs/overview_usecases.rst

   *tasks* as directed by the manager; tasks may include submitting external programs for execution using the executor.

-* **Persistent**: Typically, a worker strictly communicates with the manager before and after initiating a user ``gen_f`` or ``sim_f``.
-However, user functions may also be constructed to continuously loop over their work and intermediately communicate with the manager without returning.
-These functions and the workers assigned to them are referred to as *persistent*.
+* **Persistent**: Typically, a worker communicates with the manager before and after initiating a user ``gen_f`` or ``sim_f`` calculation.
+However, user functions may also be constructed to communicate directly with the manager, for example, in order to efficiently maintain and update data structures instead of communicating them between manager and worker.
+These calculations and the workers assigned to them are referred to as *persistent*.